felipemarinho97/dev-spaces/CREATING.md

 | amazon-linux-2 | Amazon Linux 2 | [Amazon Linux](https://aws.amazon.com/amazon-linux-2/release-notes/) | `owner:amazon,name:*amzn2*` |
 | ubuntu-focal-20.04-server | Ubuntu 20.04 LTS | [Ubuntu](https://cloud-images.ubuntu.com/focal/current/) | `owner:099720109477,name:ubuntu*hvm-ssd*20.04*amd64-server*` |
 | ubuntu-bionic-18.04-server | Ubuntu 18.04 LTS | [Ubuntu](https://cloud-images.ubuntu.com/bionic/current/) | `owner:099720109477,name:ubuntu*hvm-ssd*18.04*amd64-server*` |

+If you have any issues with any of these AMIs, please open an issue.
+Also, if you found an AMI that works well with DevSpaces, please open a PR to add it to this list.

 ## Extra: Building a Ultra-Optimized DevSpace